Baishaki-sfdc/Serverless/README.md

 ## IAM Role & Permissions

 ## Steps:
-• upload an inventory file to an Amazon S3 bucket.
+• upload an inventory file to an Amazon S3 bucket.<br>
-•	This upload will trigger a Lambda function that will read the file and insert items into an Amazon DynamoDB table.
+•	This upload will trigger a Lambda function that will read the file and insert items into an Amazon DynamoDB table.<br>
 •	A serverless, web-based dashboard application will use Amazon Cognito to authenticate to AWS.
-The application will then gain access to the DynamoDB table to display inventory levels.
+The application will then gain access to the DynamoDB table to display inventory levels.<br>
 •	Another Lambda function will receive updates from the DynamoDB table.
-This function will send a message to an SNS topic when an inventory item is out of stock.
+This function will send a message to an SNS topic when an inventory item is out of stock.<br>
-•	Amazon SNS will then send you a notification through short message service (SMS) or email that requests additional inventory.
+•	Amazon SNS will then send you a notification through short message service (SMS) or email that requests additional inventory.<br>

 ## Task 1:Creating a Lambda function to load data
 Lambda function will process an inventory file.
 The Lambda function will read the file and insert information into a DynamoDB table.